YahooArchive/mojito-shaker/docs/shaker_usage.rst

 	    }
 	}]

-In order to run one of another you will have to run Shaker passing the context you want.
-Example: `` mojito shake --context "environment:prod``
+To build a particular environment run the shaker command like so: ``mojito shake --context "environment:prod``

 As we saw in the Components section, we have different deployment tasks.
-Next we will see their API's and some examples.
+Next we will see how to use each with some examples.

 Deploying raw (no rollups, developer mode)
 ------------------------------------------